 SaaS contract negotiations: why you shouldn’t avoid them?

 Often, our customers talk about their increased SaaS spend and how they have no control over it.
-Upon deeper analysis, we identified how SaaS vendors oversold them during contract negotiations.
+Upon deeper analysis, we identified how SaaS vendors sold overpriced products to them during contract negotiations.

 We've listed some mistakes we noticed in their contracts:

-Despite months of renegotiations, our customers were unable to minimize the prices, downgrade the pricing tier, or right-size their licenses.
+Despite months of renegotiations, our customers could not minimize the prices, downgrade the pricing tier, or right-size their licenses.

 Consider SaaS contracts as a bilateral arrangement.
-Your negotiation skills can greatly influence the amount of control you have over the contract.
-Supreme negotiations will grant you an advantageous position over the vendors and make it easier to negotiate in the future.
+Your negotiation skills can significantly influence the amount of control you have over the contract.
+Better negotiations will help you secure favorable deals and maintain a good vendor relationship.

-When we talked to Dave Beckwith, the Vice President, Global Procurement & Endpoints at 8x8, he said:
+When we talked to Dave Beckwith, the Vice President of Global Procurement & Endpoints at 8x8, about SaaS contract negotiations, he quoted:

 “SaaS vendors will play a shell game and go to extreme lengths to get you to purchase more or agree to their demands,” Beckwith added.

-It is necessary for you to use the best practices.
-Doing so will help you to succeed in your vendor negotiations.
+It is necessary for you to use the best practices and negotiate for only what you need.
+Doing so will help you stay in control during negotiations.
 Don't let the vendors gain the advantage in the contract.

 - Poor buyer control over the contract